-This is in part attributed to a gender divide between traditionally masculine and feminine roles, demonstrated in departments such as IT and Finance (male) and HR and Legal (female).
+This divergence becomes more evident in Quartile 4 where we find a higher proportion of senior, professional, and more technical roles.
+As highlighted in our 2020 report, this is in part attributed to a gender divide between traditionally masculine and feminine roles, demonstrated in departments such as IT and Finance (male) and HR and Legal (female).
 In addition, the quartile also comprises a number of managerial and technical roles requiring a specific level of education and/or expertise.
-Such positions are subject to external market forces which the business takes into account to ensure Team Members are paid appropriately.
+Such positions are subject to external market forces which the business takes into account to ensure team members are paid appropriately.

-The impact of furlough has meant that these roles are now being compared across a smaller frame of reference, with differences seemingly more evident.
 We anticipate that this will change in later pay gap reporting where furlough and business closures are not a predominant factor.